yhunsicker/test.github.io/README.md

 git push origin --delete master
 ```

 to "reset" them.
-Then `npm run deploy` should re-create them as needed.
+Then `npm run deploy` from `dev` should re-create them as needed.

 As a final step, navigate to the repository (https://github.com/yhunsicker/yhunsicker.github.io),
 and switch to the `master` branch (on github's site - again, do not mess with master on your terminal/locally).